Who will you meet at Wonderforest?

 Sara Stokes (she/her)

-Education Director
+Camp Director

 Sara began her teaching career in early childhood education in 2017 at Wonderforest’s sister school, Brooklyn Nature Days.
 Working with children spanning ages 2-8, Sara has had the opportunity to explore Prospect Park in all seasons and all varieties of weather.
 Along the way, she has learned all the very best hiking trails for little legs, where to find migrating birds in every season, and which magnolia trees hold the most fragrant and plentiful blooms, among other secrets of the park.
 Humbled by the flora and fauna of our planet, Sara looks forward to sharing her love of Earth's micro and macro wonders with the Wonderforest community.